na-zu-nya/colorlip/README.md

 Fast dominant color extraction for Node.js and the browser.

-`colorlip` is a TypeScript-first library for extracting dominant colors and compact palettes from images.
-The core works on raw pixel buffers with zero runtime dependencies, and optional adapters handle image loading in Node.js (`sharp`) and browsers (Canvas API).
+`colorlip` is a lightweight, fast, TypeScript-first library for extracting dominant colors and compact palettes from images.
+It is tuned to pick colors that feel more perceptually right, especially for illustrations, artwork, and product images where visual impression matters.
+It is designed with visually driven use cases in mind, including illustration communities, social platforms, and commerce experiences.

 [日本語版 README](./README.ja.md)

 ## Features

+- Perceptually tuned color extraction that works well for illustrations and artwork
 - Adaptive palette extraction based on image statistics
-- Perceptual color merging with CIELAB Delta E
+- Natural merging of nearby colors using CIELAB Delta E
+- Practical palette API with `dominant`, `accent`, and `swatches`
 - Rich color output: `hex`, `HSL`, `Lab`, `LCH`, `OKLab`, `OKLCH`, CSS color strings, and hue category
-- Palette API with `dominant`, `accent`, and `swatches`
 - Platform-agnostic core for raw pixel data
 - Built-in adapters for `sharp` and Canvas
 - Zero runtime dependencies in the core package